efuquen/cpp_crash_course/docs/chapter4.md

 ## Copy Constructors

+A copy constructor on `SimpleString` would allocate a new buffer and copy it's contents, eliminating the two pointers to the same data.

+Now `SimpleString` passed by value into a function creates a valid copy.

 ## Copy Assignment

+Copy assignment must implement your own copy operator, `operator=`.
+Like with copy constructors if you have dynamic variables in the class chaos will ensue if you don't implement a custom copy assignment operator.

+Implemented for `SimpleString`.

+**Question 4.4**: *Why note call the destructor of `this` instead of* *reimplenting buffer deletion?*

 ## Default Copy

+Good practice to explicitly add `default` copy constructors and assignment operators to indicate you want them.

+Use `delete` if a class should never be copied, will result in a compile-time error.

 ## Copy Guidelines

+Descriptions of Correctness, Independence, & Equivalence guidlines.
+Covered in-depth above.

 # Move Semantics

+Transfer ownership of data instead of doing an expensive copy.
+The object moved from can only be re-assigned or destroyed.
+Not just renaming, the objects and storage are separate.

 ## Copying Can Be Wasteful

+If you never use the original object again doing a copy is wasteful when the data could just be moved.
+But you have to ensure the original is indeed never used again.

 ## Value Categories

+`value` soup in C++, focus on `lvalue` and `rvalue` here.
+An `lvalue` is any value that has a name, and `rvalue` is 'everything else'.

+In 'general' these refer to the side a value is on the `=`, left or right.
+Not totally valid, i.e. for copy assignment.

 ## lvalue and rvalue References

+The single `&` reference indicates an `lvalue` while `&&` is an rvalue.

 ## The std::move Function

+`std::move` will force an `lvalue` reference to be treated as an `rvalue` reference. `std::rvalue` would have been a better name, as nothing is actually moved by calling this, just cast.

+An `lvalue` cannot be moved while an `rvalue` can be.
+If you cast the `lvalue` to an `rvalue` you are responsible to ensure it is reassigned or destroyed.

 ## Move Construction

+Works on `rvalue` references and should 'zero out' the other object and reassign it's values to `this`.
+Mark as `noexcept` to ensure the compiler won't prefer a copy constructor.

 ## Move Assignment

+Analog to Copy assignment, you must do the same as Move constructor but ensure the moved to (`this`)  object is unallocated.

 ## The Final Product

+Final code of `SimpleString`

 ## Compiler Generated Methods

+Complicated rules for how the 5 main methods for move & copy are generated.
+Avoid this by always explicitly setting them.